p-stojkovski/learning-notes/monitoring/DataDogFundamentals.md

 **4. Using Integrations in Practice:**
    - By integrating each layer (cloud account, server, application), users get a **comprehensive view** of the entire system.

+**Example**:
+Imagine you have a web application hosted on AWS.
+To monitor this setup, you start by installing the AWS integration in Datadog.
+This integration automatically pulls in metrics from your cloud resources—like CPU usage, memory, and network traffic for EC2 instances.

+Then, you add an integration for MySQL if your application uses a MySQL database.
+This integration will send data on query performance, connection status, and database size to Datadog.

+Finally, you set up an integration for Docker if your application runs in containers.
+The Docker integration will collect metrics on container health, resource usage, and restarts.

+By combining these integrations, Datadog provides a complete view of your application's performance across the cloud infrastructure, database, and containers, all visible from a single dashboard.

 **5. Starting with the AWS Integration:**
    - Installing the AWS integration first allows Datadog to collect high-level cloud metrics.